dividab/uom/README.md

 ## Internal Design

 The package is designed around the idea of measure systems.
 A measure system has a number of `BaseUnit`s which is used to create all other derived units in the system which are represented as `ProductUnit` or `TransformedUnit`.
-For example in the SI measure system, `m` and `s` are `BaseUnits`s and they can be used to create the `m/s` `ProductUnit.
+For example in the SI measure system, `m` and `s` are `BaseUnits`s and they can be used to create the `m/s` `ProductUnit`.

 In the case that a derived unit can be known by a different name, an `AlternateUnit` can be used.
 For example in the SI system the derived unit `N/m2` is also known as `Pascal`.